 “Early Childhood” is more than just a developmental stage or part of a job title.
-It is a leap of faith: that we are making a difference in the lives of young children when many of the results of our hard work may not become apparent until long after we are forgotten.
+It is a leap of faith: that we are making a difference in the lives of young children when many of the results of our hard work may not become apparent until long after we may be forgotten.

 “Early Childhood,” for me, is also a way of living life.
-When I am around little human beings, new to the planet, I am committed to ensuring that they experience, in me, the best life has to offer: joy, playfulness, respect, gratitude, hope, curiosity and so much more.
+When I am around little human beings, new to the planet, I am committed to ensuring that they experience, in me, the best life has to offer: joy, playfulness, respect, gratitude, hope, creativity, persistence, resilience, curiosity and so much more.
 Therefore, some of the most important work I do to be a successful professional lies in my growth as a person.
-I created “Zen and the Art of Early Childhood Education,” my social media page on Facebook, Twitter, Tumblr and Pinterest, in part, as a way to help early childhood professionals notice the relationship between long-held human wisdom and ECE best practices…
+I created “Zen and the Art of Early Childhood Education,” my social media page on Facebook, Twitter and Pinterest, in part, as a way to help early childhood professionals notice the relationship between long-held human wisdom and ECE best practices…

 I would be concerned for a future in which our children are cared for by robots.
 In order to learn what it means to be human, young children need professionals who bring their humanity to work, flaws and all, every single day.
 Therefore, we must become reflective practitioners who ask ourselves, “How does who I am personally color who I am professionally?”
 We must consider the ways we were raised and educated, notice our preferences and biases, and embrace our unique strengths and challenges.
 If we are not awake and aware of how we are being around young children, in their most formative years, we lessen the possibilities they will have to choose from as they move through their lives.

 If you want to know the past, to know what has caused you,

 look at yourself in the PRESENT, for that is the past’s effect.

 If you want to know your future, then look at yourself

 in the PRESENT, for that is the cause of the future.

 – Majjhima Nikaya